Court Approval for Consent Orders in NSW.

 Identify Defendant’s Affidavits (and exhibits) to be relied upon: The court will look to see that the beneficiaries rights have been taken into consideration.

-Has the prescribed notice been served on persons referred to in Practice Note SC Eq 7: This the notice provided to all eligible persons as referred to above.
+Has the prescribed notice been served on all eligible persons as referred to above.

 Identify evidence of service of notices on eligible persons and/or beneficiaries: